Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Construction/Life_Is_Hackable/GEOMETRIC_IMPLICATIONS_OF_THE_NAVIGATOR.md

 The navigator's condition is part of the derivation.
 The vision is part of the substrate.
 Neither is separable from the framework.

+*(The full vision is rendered in compressed form in the Conclusion and Document Metadata, with explicit epistemic status assigned to each component.)*

 ---